mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/bristle_engine.rst

 You can:

-* Use different shapes for different effects.Be aware that complex brush shapes will draw more slowly though, while the effects aren't always visible (since in the end, you're passing over an area with a certain number of bristles).
+* Use different shapes for different effects.
+Be aware that complex brush shapes will draw more slowly though, while the effects aren't always visible (since in the end, you're passing over an area with a certain number of bristles).
 * To decrease bristle density, you can also just use an autobrush and decrease the brush tip's density, or increase its randomness.

 .. image:: /images/en/Krita-tutorial7-B.I.1.png